shuligraph/shuligraph.github.io/_pages/about.md

 ### About me
-I am a Ph.D. student in the [ARGO](https://www.di.ens.fr/argo/) team at [INRIA](https://www.inria.fr) Paris and the [Computer Science Department of École Normale Supérieure (DI ENS, PSL University)](https://www.di.ens.fr/), under the guidance of [Prof. Ana Bušić](https://www.di.ens.fr/~busic/).
-My research focuses on *Learning in Dynamic Matching Learning Models*, a topic at the intersection of algorithms, optimization, and learning theory.
+I am a Ph.D. student in the [ARGO](https://www.di.ens.fr/argo/) team at [INRIA](https://www.inria.fr) Paris and the [Département d'Informatique de l'ENS (DI ENS, PSL Université)](https://www.di.ens.fr/), advised by [Prof. Ana Bušić](https://www.di.ens.fr/~busic/).
+My research focuses on Learning in Dynamic Matching Learning Models, a topic at the intersection of algorithms, optimization, and learning theory.

-Previously, I earned an M.Sc. degree in Graph Theory, where I explored advanced concepts like the [Matrix-Tree Theorem](https://kns.cnki.net/kcms/detail/detail.aspx?dbcode=CDMD&filename=1023784641.nh), [family graphs with small rank](http://ccj.pku.edu.cn/article/info?aid=356769604), and the [vector Laplacian on graphs](https://arxiv.org/pdf/2312.05754.pdf).
+Previously, I earned an M.Sc. in Graph Theory, where I explored advanced topics such as the [Matrix-Tree Theorem](https://kns.cnki.net/kcms/detail/detail.aspx?dbcode=CDMD&filename=1023784641.nh), [family graphs with small rank](http://ccj.pku.edu.cn/article/info?aid=356769604), and the [vector Laplacian on graphs](https://arxiv.org/pdf/2312.05754.pdf).
 My work involved collaborations with leading researchers, including [Prof. Jianfeng Wang](https://www.researchgate.net/profile/Jianfeng-Wang-15), Dr. Ning Bian, and others.

-I hold a Bachelor's degree in Applied Mathematics, where I developed a strong foundation in Linear Algebra, Number Theory, and Modern Algebra.
-These mathematical disciplines continue to inform my current research.
+I hold a B.Sc. in Applied Mathematics, where I built a strong foundation in Linear Algebra, Number Theory, and Modern Algebra—disciplines that continue to shape my research.

-Beyond my thesis, I am passionate about connecting theoretical insights with practical applications in computer science and mathematics.
-You can explore my academic journey and other interests in my [CV](http://shuligraph.github.io/files/CV_shuli.pdf).
+Beyond my thesis, I am passionate about bridging theoretical insights with practical applications in computer science and mathematics.
+You can learn more about my academic journey in my [CV](http://shuligraph.github.io/files/CV_shuli.pdf).

 ### Research interests